pjeena/Classifying-customer-complaint-tickets-to-relevant-departments-for-efficient-resolution/README.md

 ![image](https://github.com/pjeena/Classifying-customer-complaint-tickets-to-relevant-departments-for-efficient-resolution/blob/main/resources/mlflow_3.png)

 All the metrics, parameters, models and metrics are logged in MLflow as shown in the above figures.
-Models can be put in staging, production or achived depending on the business needs.
+Models can be put in staging, production or archived depending on the data/concept drift or chamge in business needs.

 ## Deployment